Article I. Purpose

 Section 1.
 Annual Meeting.

-An annual meeting of the Members shall be held during each calendar year for the purpose of presenting fiscal and operational reports, electing the President and members of the Board of Directors, or recording the results of elections, and transacting such other business as may come before the meeting.
+An annual meeting of the Members shall be held during each calendar year for the purpose of presenting fiscal and operational reports, electing the President and Directors, or recording the results of elections, and transacting such other business as may come before the meeting.

 Section 2.
 Special Meetings.